-- Space-based information and communications services (Earth observation, Positioning, Navigation and Timing, Space Situational Awareness, Satellite communication);
+- Space-based information and communications services (Earth observation, Positioning, Navigation and Timing, Space Situational Awareness, Satellite communication).

-- Information superiority (radio spectrum management, tactical communications and information systems, information management, and ISR capabilities);
+- Information superiority (radio spectrum management, tactical communications and information systems, information management, and ISR capabilities).

-- Air Superiority (e.g. Ballistic Missile Defence);
+- Air Superiority (e.g., Ballistic Missile Defence).

 - Cyber defence (including in space).

-Requests for membership to the AHWG can be submitted to the AHWG Moderator; such requests will be forwarded to your national authorities, in the person of the respective National Contact Point (NCP) for approval.
-The approval of the NCP will be needed to become a Governmental Expert (CGE) or non-Governmental Expert (CnGE), and for your participation in an AHWG event.
-To become a member of the AHWG (CGE or CnGE), please contact us at firstname.lastname@example.org
+Requests for membership to the CapTech Space can be submitted to the CapTech Moderator.
+Such requests will be forwarded to your national authorities, in the person of the respective CNC for approval.
+The approval of the CNC will be needed to become a Governmental Expert (CGE) or non-Governmental Expert (CnGE), and for your participation in a CapTech event.

 Ongoing and finalized activities